Mexico captures most wanted drug kingpin, former teacher 'La Tuta'

-MEXICO CITY (Reuters) - Mexico captured its most wanted drug lord on Friday, former primary school teacher Servando “La Tuta” Gomez, delivering a boost to a government battered by gang violence.
+MEXICO CITY (Reuters) - Mexico captured its most wanted drug lord on Friday, former primary school teacher Servando “La Tuta” Gomez, and delivered a boost to a government battered by gang violence.

 The 49-year-old gang boss was the prime target of President Enrique Peña Nieto’s effort to regain control of Michoacan, a western state wracked by clashes between Gomez’s Knights Templar cartel and armed vigilantes trying to oust them.

-Peña Nieto has been trying to quell public outrage in Mexico after the late September abduction and apparent massacre of 43 trainee teachers by corrupt police in league with gang members.
+The arrest comes as Peña Nieto seeks to quell public outrage in Mexico after the late September abduction and apparent massacre of 43 trainee teachers by corrupt police in league with gang members.

 That incident triggered Peña Nieto’s deepest crisis.
-Attorney General Jesus Murillo, under fire over his handling of that investigation, stood down on Friday and was appointed agrarian and urban development minister.
+Attorney General Jesus Murillo, under fire for months over his handling of that investigation, will step down, a senior government official said on Friday.

+An announcement about the change would probably come later on Friday, said another official, from Murillo’s office.

 Hitting the campaign trail ahead of local elections, Peña Nieto on Friday paid tribute to Mexico’s security forces for capturing “a criminal who was so wanted and who had generated an atmosphere of uncertainty and immense criminality.”

-Officials said police located Gomez by following a messenger to the house in Morelia.
-Gomez had a trusted network of people who procured food and clothing for him.

-By following one of those people, police identified a truck registered to one of Gomez’s girlfriends.
-Early on Friday, police detected unusual movements outside the property.
-Special forces swooped in and nabbed Gomez when he stepped outside wearing a hat and a scarf in an effort to disguise himself.

-Gomez, a father of at least seven, is wanted by the United States for trafficking methamphetamine and cocaine.
+A father of at least seven, Gomez is wanted by the United States for trafficking methamphetamine and cocaine.
 The Justice Department said he was also involved in the 2009 murder of 12 Mexican federal police officers.

 Mexican authorities had placed a bounty of 30 million pesos ($2 million) on his head.

-Gomez had become less powerful after the capture of many of his lieutenants.
-Still, his arrest was welcome news, said Antonio Mazzitelli, Mexico’s representative to the United Nations Office on Drugs and Crime.
+Antonio Mazzitelli, Mexico’s representative to the United Nations Office on Drugs and Crime, said that although Gomez became less powerful after the capture of many of his lieutenants, the arrest was still welcome news.

 “He was a fugitive, living in the jungle,” Mazzitelli said.
-“But it’s an important step” for Peña Nieto’s credibility.
+“But it’s an important step in terms of (Peña Nieto‘s) credibility.”

 Since the Mexican government began a military crackdown on drug cartels in 2007, more than 100,000 people have been killed in gang-related violence.

-In a video posted online in 2012, he sat before images of Ernesto “Che” Guevara and other revolutionary icons and said: “Our only function is to help the people, preserve our state and preserve our country from people causing terror.”
+“Our only function is to help the people, preserve our state and preserve our country from people causing terror,” Gomez said in a video posted online in 2012 as he sat in front of images of Ernesto “Che” Guevara and other revolutionary icons.

-In another interview, with a wad of dollars poking out of his jeans pocket, Gomez said he became a criminal because teaching primary school had not met his ambitions.
+In another interview, with a fat wad of dollars poking out of his jeans pocket, Gomez said teaching primary school had not met his ambitions, and so he decided to cross over into a life of crime.

 Gomez said his cartel followed a strict ethical code.
-But as time passed, he became more open about the criminal side of a gang that in 2013 had a firm grip on much of the impoverished, mountainous terrain of Michoacan.
+As time passed, though, he became more open about the criminal side of a gang that in 2013 held much of the impoverished, mountainous terrain of Michoacan in a firm grip.

-The government said the Knights Templar extorted many businesses, controlled politicians and diversified from drug trafficking into myriad operations including iron ore exports.
+During their ascendancy, the government says, the Knights Templar extorted a broad sweep of businesses, controlled politicians and diversified from drug trafficking into myriad other operations, including the export of iron ore.

-His arrest came about a year after authorities captured Mexico’s most notorious drug lord, Joaquin “Shorty” Guzman, who headed the Sinaloa Cartel, one of the world’s most powerful drug smuggling gangs.
+Gomez’s arrest occurred about a year after the capture of Mexico’s most notorious drug lord, Joaquin “Shorty” Guzman.
+He was head of the Sinaloa Cartel, one of the most powerful drug smuggling gangs in the world.

 With reporting by Dave Graham, Elinor Comlay, Reuters Pictures and Mexico Newsroom; Writing by Simon Gardner; Editing by Kieran Murray and Lisa Von Ahn